dotbitHQ/dotbithq.github.io/we-are-hiring/chief-evangelist.md

 ## Apply now

-Please send your resume to **hiring@did.id**, we will give you feedback within 24 hours.
+Please send your resume to **joindotbit@did.id**, we will give you feedback within 24 hours.